etleap/etleap-redshift-dev-days/README.md

 It will take a few minutes for the cluster to become "Available".

 Once the cluster is "Available", you are ready to proceed to the next step.

+### 1.2 Granting Etleap access to your new cluster

+In order to allow Etleap to connect to the cluster, you'll need to allow traffic from Etleap's IP addresses.

+For this, follow the instruction on our documentation page [here](https://docs.etleap.com/docs/documentation/ZG9jOjI0NTQ4MjY0-allow-inbound-access).

 ## 2. Connect Etleap to Redshift